mosip/documentation/docs/id-schema-fields-addition.md

 **Step 2: Modify the ID Schema**

-1. Take the sample `ID Schema.json` available and modify it.
+1. Take the sample `ID Schema.json` that is available and modify it.
 2. The schema can be modified to match your need.

    For e.g.: Below is the sample `ID Schema.json` file with additional field to capture blood group.